uikit/uikit-site/docs/pages/parallax.md

 ## Start stop

-To set a custom start value, create another animation stop by using two values separated by comma.
+To set a custom start value, create another animation stop by using two values separated by a comma.

 ```html
 <div uk-parallax="opacity: 0,1">…</div>